Visas

 Can my spouse work on an F-3 visa?

 F-3 dependents have limited work rights.
 Unlike F-2 or F-6 holders, F-3 holders cannot take up employment freely.
-Any work requires a separate work permit.
-If your spouse plans to work, it is worth exploring whether they qualify for their own work visa category instead.
+Before working, an F-3 holder must get activity-outside-status permission (체류자격외활동 허가) from immigration, under Article 20 of the Immigration Control Act (출입국관리법 제20조).
+The permitted scope is limited, depends on the principal's visa category, and generally excludes unskilled labor.
+Because both the procedure and the allowed scope change over time, confirm the current rules at 1345 before your spouse accepts any work, and consider whether they qualify for their own work visa category instead.
 See the work rights guide for F-series visas for details.

 How do we renew an existing F-3 visa?

-From 2025, your F-3 extension must be filed at the same time as the principal holder's renewal.
-You cannot renew F-3 independently.
+Immigration firms report that from 2025, your F-3 extension must be filed at the same time as the principal holder's renewal, and that you cannot renew F-3 independently.
 The new financial thresholds and apostilled documents also apply at renewal.
-Whether existing F-3 holders must depart Korea to renew has not been explicitly stated in published guidance.
-The simultaneous-filing requirement is confirmed, but departure is not.
-Verify at 1345 or your local immigration office.
+Whether existing F-3 holders must depart Korea to renew has not been explicitly stated in published MOJ guidance.
+Verify the renewal procedure for your case at 1345 or your local immigration office.

 What is the VICN route and when should I use it?